dennis-tra/originstamp-cli/README.md

 ---
 You have consumed 37.0% of your available credits
 ```

 ## Built With

 * [urfave/cli](https://github.com/urfave/cli) - The CLI framework

 ## Versioning

 This project uses [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [releases on this repository](https://github.com/dennis-tra/originstamp-cli/releases).

 ## License